renzenicolai/uboot-pine64-clusterboard-instructions/Baseboard SPI flash/README.md

 `make CROSS_COMPILE=aarch64-linux-gnu- sopine_baseboard_spi_defconfig`

 ## Build U-Boot

+### Building without the SCP firmware (recommended for now):

+Assuming the `bl31.bin` ARM trusted firmware is in the parent folder:

+`make CROSS_COMPILE=aarch64-linux-gnu- BL31=../bl31.bin -j4`

+U-boot will give a warning about the missing SCP blob, you can ignore this.

+### Building with the SCP firmware (reboot won't work!):

 Assuming the `bl31.bin` ARM trusted firmware and the `scp.bin` coprocessor firmware are in the parent folder: